-There are many variations of blackjack, played in casinos or online gambling sites, around the world.
+There are many variations of blackjack, played in casinos or online blackjack sites, around the world.
 Nonetheless, most of them are based on one of two main variants of the game: European or American.
-While both European and American blackjack are played by the same basic rules, it is vital that players understand the slight differences which might affect the ensuing game play and strategies that should be applied.
+While both European and American blackjack are played by the same basic rules, it is vital that players understand the slight differences which might affect the ensuing gameplay to decide which blackjack strategies that should be applied.
 We take a look at European blackjack vs American blackjack.

 Understanding the slight differences of European and American blackjack can help players apply appropriate blackjack strategies when playing, thereby enhancing their chances of winning.
 While both variations of the game have their distinct advantages, overall the American blackjack rules are more flexible and user-friendly and present more opportunities to increase your winnings potential.

 In American blackjack, the dealer is dealt 2 cards; one that is face down and the other, face up.
 The face-down card is known as the ‘hole card’.
 A dealer is allowed to peek at this card if a blackjack is a possibility.
 That is, if the face-up card is an Ace, the dealer instantly checks the hole card without anyone else seeing the card.
 If the hole card causes the dealer to have a blackjack, the hand will instantly end and all players’ bets are then collected by the dealer.